The Rise of GTM Engineering Teams in Enterprise Financial Services

 - Documented case studies of pipelines or models in production

-Interview rubric (5 stages)
+Interview rubric

 - Domain fluency — talk through a complex BFSI cross-sell motion.
 Look for grounded understanding, not jargon.